Alimentos para el cerebro: qué comer, cuándo comer, recetas

 When is the best time to eat?

-Volver al contenidoWhile it's important to eat healthy as often as you can, the time you eat some of these brain foods can also play a role in how your brain functions.
+While it's important to eat healthy as often as you can, the time you eat some of these brain foods can also play a role in how your brain functions.

-"In the mornings, when you wake from sleep, this is a time for your brain to have an influx of nutrients such as whole grains, berries, protein and caffeine," Dr Lee says.
+"In the mornings, when you wake from sleep, this is a time for your brain to have an influx of nutrients - such as whole grains, berries, protein and caffeine," Dr Lee says.

-It's bad news for the late night snackers - dietary experts agree that eating late in the evening can contribute to obesity and poor sleep patterns.
+It's bad news for the late night snackers.
+Dietary experts agree that eating late in the evening can contribute to obesity and poor sleep patterns.
 The advice is to avoid eating after 8pm.

 "If you need to snack before bed, nuts can be a good choice," Dr Lee adds.
 "Walnuts contain magnesium and pistachios contain melatonin, both of which aid sleep.
-Natural yoghurt which contains probiotics - with fruit such as cherries that are high in melatonin - can also be a good suggestion."
+Natural yoghurt which contains probióticos - with fruit such as cherries that are high in melatonin - can also be a good suggestion."

 What are the best foods for brain health?

-Dr Lee and dietitian Helen Bond of the Asociación Dietética Británica have shared their top foods for brain function:
+Dr Lee and dietitian Helen Bond of the Asociación Dietética Británica (BDA) have shared their top foods for brain function:

 Niacin - found in fish, poultry and eggs.
-If you're vegan look for nuts, seeds and whole grains.
+If you're vegan look for nuts, seeds, and whole grains.

-Vitamin C - found in berries, citrus fruits, green vegetables.
+Vitamina C - found in berries, citrus fruits, green vegetables.

-Magnesium - found in green leafy vegetables, nuts, whole grains.
+Magnesio - found in green leafy vegetables, nuts, whole grains.

-Zinc - found in eggs, cheese, nuts, seeds and meat, poultry and fish.
+Zinc - found in eggs, cheese, nuts, seeds and meat, poultry, and fish.

-Iron - lean red meat, oily fish, green leafy vegetables, fortified cereals.
+Hierro - lean red meat, oily fish, green leafy vegetables, fortified cereals.

 Bond reminds us that plenty of water is essential for brain function, as is good sleep and regular exercise.

-"Our brains are made up of around 75% water, so it follows that drinking water is vital for healthy brain function and good mental health.
-Dehydration can affect cognitive performance and motor function including fatigue, mood, concentration, short-term and long-term memory, and attention," she says.
+"Our brains are made up of around 75% water, so it follows that drinking water is vital for healthy brain function and good mental health," she says.
+"Dehydration can affect cognitive performance and motor function including fatigue, mood, concentration, short-term and long-term memory, and attention."

 Brain food recipes

-Volver al contenidoWhile it can be hard to fit a healthy, balanced diet into busy schedules, there are some easy recipes to get those nutrients to your brain.
+While it can be hard to fit a healthy, balanced diet into busy schedules, there are some easy recipes to get those nutrients to your brain.

 Breakfast